-Aliso: A Journal of Systematic and Floristic Botany (Journals at Claremont)
+Aliso: A Journal of Systematic and Floristic Botany (Current Journals)

 Aliso: A Journal of Systematic and Floristic Botany is the open-access, peer-reviewed, scientific journal of California Botanic Garden (formerly Rancho Santa Ana Botanic Garden).
 International in scope, the journal publishes original articles on systematic and evolutionary botany.
 Floristic studies pertaining to the western United States and areas of comparable climate and vegetation are also featured.

 Claremont-UC Undergraduate Research Conference on the European Union (Current Journals)

 The European Union Center of California